ArBlaze/arblaze.github.io/README.md

-A website that will be used for posting my personal projects throughout my life.
+# arblaze.github.io

+Welcome to my website.

+This is where I'll make posts about my personal projects related to data analysis, programming, or more general projects.